Georgetown Researchers Develop New Ultrasensitive Nanodevice

 The article, “Epitaxial graphene quantum dots for high-performance terahertz bolometers,” was published in the latest issue of Nature Nanotechnology.
 The authors are Abdel El Fatimy, Rachael L. Myers-Ward, Anthony K. Boyd, Kevin M. Daniels, D. Kurt Gaskill, and Paola Barbara.
 The study was developed with funding from the Office of Naval Research and the Air Force Office of Scientific Research.

-Image: Artist’s impression showing a graphene layer patterned with a circular quantum dot in the center.
+Image: The artist’s impression shows a graphene layer patterned with a circular quantum dot in the center.
 The graphene is exposed to terahertz radiation and connected to electrical contacts to measure the electrical output signal.
 (Image courtesy of Abdel El Fatimy and Oliver Albertini.)